d8n1z/agileshaman/README.md

 # 🪬 Agile Shaman

+> **🤖 100% AI-Generated Disclaimer:** This entire repository was created through pure AI collaboration.
+No human developers were harmed (or employed) in the making of this game.
+The code, design, gameplay mechanics, and even this README were crafted by AI.
+What happens when you give an AI too much coffee and a passion for satirizing software development! ☕✨

 *Master the Ancient Arts of Software Delivery*

 A satirical card-based game where you play as the "Agile Shaman," balancing the mystical energies of software development while navigating the chaos of modern tech teams.